erwald/blog/README.md

 ## Style Guide

 - Use italics for emphasis, titles of works and terms and phrases in non-English languages.
-- Use bold (styled as underlined) for key terms and phrases and for content warnings.
+- Use bold (styled as underlined) for key terms and phrases.
 - Use quotation marks for titles of brief works, like book chapters, articles, short stories, short poems, songs and – god forbid – radio or TV episodes.
 - Explanatory or clarifying sentences and phrases may be put in parentheses and italics.
 - Code snippets and anything that might appear in code or in a terminal may be put in code tags.